 Smoke alarm regulations

-The new regulations require that landlords will be required to install a smoke alarm on every floor of their property and a carbon monoxide alarm in rooms containing a solid fuel appliance.
+These regulations require that landlords will be required to install a smoke alarm on every floor of their property, and a carbon monoxide alarm in rooms containing a solid fuel appliance.

 Enforcement of the Regulations is the responsibility of the local housing authority, which can require landlords to fit alarms and if the landlord fails to do so has the power to arrange for them to be fitted.
 There is a power to levy a penalty charge on the landlord.
 The penalty charge is limited to £5000.

-The new regulations will apply to all ‘specified tenancies’, i.e. residential premises where a person or persons have a right to occupy the premises and rent is payable.,
+The regulations will apply to all ‘specified tenancies’, i.e. residential premises where a person or persons have a right to occupy the premises and rent is payable.

 The regulations specifically exclude registered social landlords from these obligations.
 Certain types of properties and arrangements are also excluded, e.g. Houses in Multiple Occupation (HMOs), lodgers, long-leases, student halls of residence, hostels and refuges, care homes, hospitals and hospices.